The Ultimate Guide to Non-Toxic Beauty Products That Actually Work (No B.S.)

 Tower 28 SuperDew Highlight Balm:

 Have you tried the Tower 28 SuperDew Highlight Balm?
-It's seriously a game-changer for adding that touch of luminosity to your makeup.
+It gives you such a radiant glow you’ll look like you’re headlining Vegas.
 I've been using it in my beauty routine, and let me tell you, it's incredible!
 This balm gives you such a radiant glow you'll be shining like a star!

 Resources for Clean Beauty: